 Camp Whispering Pines Our largest property at 600 acres, Camp Whispering Pines, located just north of Hammond, is unofficially referred to as our water camp.
 New in 2013, we added a large water slide to Timber Lake, which already serves as home base for canoeing and kayaking.
-Other activities include swimming in our Junior Olympic-size pool, archery, rock wall and high ropes challenge course with a zip line.
+Other activities include swimming in our Trefoil-shaped pool with ADA-lift, archery, rock wall and high ropes challenge course with a zip line.

 Camp Whispering Pines offers progressive camping experiences for troops.
 They are: day use areas; platform tent units; cabin units; a winterized troop house; semi-primitive and primitive areas.
 The camp is open all year to Girl Scouts and outside user groups.
 It is home to a unique long-leaf pine savannah and a diverse wildlife.